 Also, this helped us improve the efficiency of our team as we did not have to spend time explaining the entire ML workflow to the new joiners and other developers as everything was just mentioned in the document.

 2. Using the same computer environments

-Developing the classification solution needed our ML developers to collaborate and work on the different sections of the ML pipeline.
+Developing the classification solution needed our ML developers to collaborate and work on the different sections of the machine learning pipeline.
 And since most of our developers were using different computing environments, it was hard for them to produce the same results due to various dependency changes.
-So, for reproducibility, we had to make sure that each developer was using the same computing environment, library versions, language versions, etc.
+So, for reproducibility, we had to make sure that each developer was using the same computing environment, ML frameworks, language versions, etc.